-Original Article "Privately held companyhttp://en.wikipedia.org/wiki/Privately_held_company
+Original Article "Privately held company" http://en.wikipedia.org/wiki/Privately_held_company

 ===========================================